Training Analytical Metrology

 been developing advanced measurement science techniques and methods for

-measurement process control (SMPC), a major contributor to NASA Reference Publication 1342, the NCSLI Recommended Practice on Calibration
+measurement process control (SMPC), a major contributor to NASA Reference Publication 1342,

-Intervals (RP-1) and NASA HNBK-8739-19.
+Decision Risk Analysis (RP-18).
 Prior to founding Integrated Sciences Group, Dr. Castrup worked as a Microwave Electronics Instructor, an RF and Microwave

 Metrology Engineer, a Sr. Statistician, Sr. Systems Analyst, and Project